Ron Hassner

-Ron Hassner is a Professor of Political Science at University of California, Berkeley.
-He holds a Chancellor's Chair in Political Science and is the Helen Diller Family Chair in Israel Studies at Berkeley.
-His research focuses on religion and conflict, especially conflicts over sacred places, religion in the military, as well as on territorial disputes and interrogational torture.
+Ron Hassner is an American political scientist and international relations scholar.
+He is a professor of political science at University of California, Berkeley.
+He holds a Chancellor's Chair in political science and is the Helen Diller Family Chair in Israel studies at Berkeley.

+Hassner's work focuses on religion and conflict, especially territorial disputes over sacred spaces.
+His research also encompasses religion in the military and the effectiveness of interrogational torture.
 He is a faculty director of the Helen Diller Institute for Jewish Law and Israel Studies at U.C.
 Berkeley.
-Hassner is a recipient of Berkeley's campus-wide “Distinguished Teaching Award”.
+Hassner is a recipient of Berkeley's campus-wide Distinguished Teaching Award.

+Education and career

 Hassner holds a B.Sc. in International Relations from The London School of Economics (1995), a masters in International Affairs from the School of International and Public Affairs at Columbia University (1997), a masters in Religious Studies from Stanford University (2000), and a Ph.D. in Political Science from Stanford University (2003).
-He was a post-doctoral scholar at Harvard University’s Olin Center.
-He joined the political science faculty at the University of California, Berkeley in 2004.
-Since then, he was visiting scholar at Stanford University’s Center for International Security and Cooperation and at the International Institute for Counter-Terrorism at the Interdisciplinary Center Herzliya.
+He was a post-doctoral scholar at Harvard University's Olin Center.

+In 2004, Hassner joined the political science faculty at the University of California, Berkeley.
+Since then, he was visiting scholar at Stanford University's Center for International Security and Cooperation and at the International Institute for Counter-Terrorism at the Interdisciplinary Center Herzliya.
+In 2014, he received Berkeley's campus-wide Distinguished Teaching Award.

+In 2023, Hassner was recognized with a Distinguished Scholar Award from the "Religion and International Relations" section of the International Studies Association.
+Later that year, he received the Susanne Hoeber Rudolph Outstanding Scholar in Religion and Politics Award from the American Political Science Association.